lektor/lektor-tags/README.md

 # Lektor Tags Plugin

 This plugin implements tagging for your site.
-For each of your tags, it builds a page with a list of pages that have that tag.
+For each of your tags, it builds a page displaying a list of items that have that tag.
 This can be used for standard tag-based blog navigation.

-For example, if your site has blog posts like this in your `contents/blog` directory:
+For example, if your site has blog posts like this in your `content/blog` directory:

 ```
 name: First Post